ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Size limit

-The size limit for message tags is increased from 512 to 4096 bytes, including the leading `@` and trailing space characters, leaving 4094 bytes for tags themselves.
+The size limit for message tags is increased from 512 to 4608 bytes, including the leading `@` and trailing space characters, leaving 4606 bytes for tags themselves.
 The size limit for the rest of the message is unchanged.

+This limit is separated between server-initiated and client-initiated tags.
+Server tags MUST NOT exceed 510 bytes and client tags MUST NOT exceed 4096 bytes.
+Client-initiated tags include any tags sent by a client without the client-only prefix.
+This prevents servers from overflowing the overall limit by adding tags to a valid client message that comes within the limit.

-Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more than the allowed limit.
+Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more tags than the respective allowed limit.
 Servers MUST NOT truncate tags to allow lines that exceed this limit.

     417    ERR_INPUTTOOLONG
           ":Input line was too long"